Meet Our Lab

 Ari Dyckovsky

 Ari is a Ph.D.
-Candidate in psychology at Princeton University and a Centennial Fellow in the Natural Sciences and Engineering.
+Candidate in Psychology at Princeton University, a Centennial Fellow in the Natural Sciences and Engineering, and a Graduate Research Fellow at the National Science Foundation.
 His research focuses on collective psychological processes in large-scale social networks.
 He uses a psychologically grounded, technologically advanced approach to study the emergence of identity, value, and resilience in online communities (e.g., blockchains and social media).
-He started his undergraduate studies in mathematics & computer science at Stanford University before spending several years building enterprise software companies as an entrepreneur.
-Ari holds a B.A. in psychology from the University of Denver, where he co-founded the ongoing Application Statement Feedback Program.
-Outside of his scientific endeavors, Ari likes to watch hockey, play classical guitar, and cook extravagant meals for friends.
+He started his undergraduate studies in Mathematics & Computer Science at Stanford University before spending several years building enterprise software companies as an entrepreneur.
+Ari holds a B.A. in Psychology from the University of Denver, where he co-founded the ongoing Application Statement Feedback Program.
+Outside of his scientific endeavors, Ari likes to watch hockey, play classical guitar, and read science fiction novels.

 Photo of Jordan Composto